mmlacak/crochess/docs/source/libcc/ccpos.rst

 .. c:macro:: CC_POS_IS_PARTIAL(pos)

-    Macro to check if given position is partial position.
+    Macro to check if given position is partial.

     .. todo::